 All safaris start with pickup at your local accommodation.
 If you are staying outside of the area, we will meet at the entrance to Point Reyes National Seashore.

 HALF DAY SAFARIS - A half day safari consists of 5 hours in the National Seashore.
 This can be any 5 hours during the day.
-Starting near sunrise or ending near sunset is recommended, but of course not required.
+Starting near sunrise or ending near sunset is most common, but of course not required.
 This is our most popular safari and will give you a great variety of animals to view and photograph.

 What Can We See On Safari?